sample-unwind/frontend/README.md

 2. Server clears all auth cookies
 3. User redirected to Keycloak logout endpoint
 4. After logout, redirected back to home page

+### User Service Integration

+The frontend integrates with the `user-service` microservice to maintain user profiles:

+- **Automatic Profile Creation**: User records are automatically created in the user-service database during the first login after registration
+- **GraphQL API**: Uses GraphQL mutations to create and query user data
+- **Data Synchronization**: User information (email, name, Keycloak ID) is synchronized between Keycloak and the user-service
+- **Proxy Pattern**: API calls to user-service are handled through `/_internal/user-proxy/` endpoint

 ## Building